 This heats the vein until its walls collapse, closing it and sealing it shut.
 Once the vein has been sealed shut, your blood will naturally be redirected to one of your healthy veins.

-Radiofrequency ablation is carried out under local anaesthetic (you are awake).
+Radiofrequency ablation can be carried out under either local anaesthetic (you are awake) or general anaesthetic (you are asleep).
 The procedure may cause some short-term side effects, such as pins and needles (paraesthesia).